ScottyLabs/mem-cho-cmueats-slack-bot/README.md

 # Bolt for JavaScript (TypeScript) Template App

+## Getting started

+Run `pnpm install` to install packages.
+`pnpm build && pnpm start` to run the server locally.
+(Note that to run your updated changes, you'll need to re-run the command)

+Do make sure that you populate the necessary env variables in a `.env` file before running.
+Check the Railway env variables and the `env.sample` file for reference, or ask Eric Xu on Slack if you have any questions.

+This app communicates with Slack via websocket using the Bolt framework, which is Slack's own app framework.

+## Random boilerplate README

 This is a generic Bolt for JavaScript (TypeScript) template app used to build out Slack apps.

 Before getting started, make sure you have a development workspace where you have permissions to install apps.
 If you don’t have one setup, go ahead and [create one](https://slack.com/create).